Terms of Service

 V. General Fraud

-It is strictly forbidden to pretend to be a member of the game teams or Winch Gate, whether in-game, on the forum of Ryzom, on IRC, Rocket Chat or elsewhere on the web.
+It is strictly forbidden to pretend to be a member of the game teams or Winch Gate, whether in-game, on the forum of Ryzom, on Ryzom Discord, Ryzom Chat or elsewhere on the web.

 Attempting to deceive a member of the Ryzom Team, either in order to retrieve items already won (e. g.: event reward, mission item, Boss' loot, Marauder Boss’ piece or plan...), or for any other purpose is strictly forbidden.
 Any player convicted of this transgression will be punished in accordance with paragraph B. Warnings and sanctions.

-It is forbidden to impersonate another player in any way (including pretending to be his reroll or alt and speaking on his behalf).
+It is forbidden to impersonate another player in any way (including pretending to be their alt and speaking on their behalf).

-It is strictly forbidden to pretend to have a privileged relationship with a member of the Ryzom team (including a member of Support), whether to harm them, to make oneself look good to other players, to try to influence others, or for some other reason.
-The members of the Ryzom teams are subject to a non-disclosure clause and therefore their identities (personal and player) are preserved.
-In addition, each member follows an internal code of conduct that prohibits them from favouring one player over another.
+It is strictly forbidden to pretend to have a privileged relationship with a member of the Ryzom team, whether to harm them, to make oneself look good to other players, to try to influence others, or for some other reason.
+The members of the Ryzom team who are subject to a non-disclosure Agreement (NDA) have their personal and player identities preserved.
+In addition, each Ryzom Team member under NDA follows an internal code of conduct that prohibits them from favoring one player over another.

-NB: If such a relationship proves to be true, the player and the CSR (or member of another Ryzom team) would be subject to the sanctions provided by their respective codes of conduct.
+Note: If such a relationship proves to be true, the player and the member under NDA would be subject to the sanctions provided by their respective codes of conduct and internal rules.